Oaxaca en la historia y en el mito: Juárez and 11 men

 Of the seven men on the right hand of Benito Juárez, the first one is General Ignacio Zaragoza Seguin.
 He famously led the Mexican army of 600 men, (or was it 2,000) at the Battle of Puebla on May 5, 1862.
 This is the origin of the Cinco de Mayo celebrations.
 Next, the soldier with the hat and sword is General Mariano Escobedo.
-Maximilian handed him the sword he holds before his execution.
+Maximilian handed him the sword he holds before the invader's execution.

 Ignacio Ramírez is third to the right of Juárez.
-He is famous for his atheism and contributions to anti-clericalism in Mexico that limited the Catholic Church and was linked to four of the five civil wars.
-Next is Matias Romero, a writer of deep thought, like others in the picture he helped to draft the Constitution of 1857.
+He is famous for his atheism and his contributions to anti-clericalism in Mexico that limited the Catholic Church.
+Next is Matias Romero, a writer of deep thought.
+Like others in the picture he helped to draft the Constitution of 1857.
 Ignacio Mariscal stands fifth.
 For more than 27 years he held the position of Secretary of Foreign Relations.
 Beside him, Marcos Pérez, a teacher at the Oaxaca State Institute of Arts and Sciences.
 The seventh man is José María Castillo Velasco.
 He also help to draft the Constitution of '57 and served as a colonel during the French Intervention.
 Most of these men are Caudillos (military and political leaders), a phenomenon discussed below.

 Of the four men pictured on the left of Juárez, the first man is Melchor Ocampo, with his hand on his heart.
 In France he learned about the liberal and anticlerical ideas of the Enlightenment and the French Revolution.
 His radical anti-clerical ideas were incorporated in the Reform Laws and the Mexican Constitution of 1857.
 Next is Ignacio Mejía.
 He was a Mexican politician and also he fought in the Mexican-American War (1846–48), in the War of Reform (1858–60), in the Second French Intervention in Mexico (1861-1867).
 Next, a young Porfirio Díaz Mori looks defiant in his military uniform.
 At 37, Diaz had fought in 37 battles and won most of them.
-In Oaxaca City, his forces won on October 3, 1864.
+In Oaxaca City, his forces defeated the French on October 3, 1864.
 But outnumbered 10 to 1, they lost the rematch to a French force on February 2, 1865.
 After Díaz and his troops surrendered, he was imprisoned in Puebla.
 Later, he famously escaped and returned to take final control of Oaxaca City on March 16, 1867.
-He also commanded the Army of the East in its victory at Puebla on April 2, 1867, leading to Maximilian's execution less than three months later.
+He also commanded the Army of the East in its victory at Puebla on April 2, 1867, leading to Maximilian's capture and execution less than three months later.

 Although Díaz supported Juárez in the Reform War and during the French invasion, he later broke with Juárez and became the dictator-president of Mexico for 34 years.
 Both Juárez and Díaz were from Oaxaca and attended El Instituto de Ciencias y Artes de Oaxaca where they learned liberal ideas.
 Díaz later supplement his liberal ideas with strong-arm techniques.
 The term Caudillo is used in Latin America to describe leaders like Porfirio Díaz.